binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 For example, there is nothing safe about having JavaScript in the browser store, read or manage an entropy pool.
 This gets a little better with the Web Cryptography APIs (discussed in the [Countermeasures](#web-applications-countermeasures-cryptography-on-the-client) section) `window.crypto.getRandomValues()`.

-Little trust should be placed in the bowser, as it generally fails to manage attacks due to the complexities discussed in both the [Risks](#web-applications-identify-risks-lack-of-input-validation-and-sanitisation) and [Countermeasures](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation) sections of "Lack of Input Validation, Filtering and Sanitisation".
+Little trust should be placed in the browser, as it generally fails to manage attacks due to the complexities discussed in both the [Risks](#web-applications-identify-risks-lack-of-input-validation-and-sanitisation) and [Countermeasures](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation) sections of "Lack of Input Validation, Filtering and Sanitisation".
 The browser has enough trouble getting all the technologies to work together and inside of each other, let alone stopping malicious code fragments that do work from working.
 As most web developers have worked out, the browser is purposely designed to make even syntactically incorrect code work correctly.

 The browser was designed to download and run potentially malicious, untrusted code from arbitrary locations on the fly.
 The browser in most cases doesn't know what malicious code is, and often the first payload is not malicious, but simply fetches other code that may fetch other code that may become malicious.

 JavaScript engines are constantly changing, though developers who are still expecting and relying on the implementation details of the execution environments to stay somewhat stable, will be constantly let down.

-Web development is hard, though Web security is harder still.
+Web development is hard, though web security is harder still.

 The following is a list of the best JavaScript crypto libraries we have available to us.
 I purposely left many out, as I don't want to muddy the waters and add more lower quality options: